polyaxon/polyaxon/docs/integrations/gcr.md

 kubectl create secret generic docker-conf --from-file=config.json=./config.json -n polyaxon
 ```

+## Create a k8s_secrets in Stores
+In order to use secret that you created before, in Polyaxon's Stores > Secrets, create a new secret entry, and set name and K8S Ref to "docker-conf".

 ## Create a docker registry access in the UI

-In Polyaxon's stores, add a new entry and link to this secret, and set the host to `gcr.io/my-project`, `us.gcr.io/my-project`, `eu.gcr.io/my-project`, or `asia.gcr.io/my-project`.
+In Polyaxon's stores, add a new entry and link to secret that you created at previous step, and set the host to `gcr.io/my-project`, `us.gcr.io/my-project`, `eu.gcr.io/my-project`, or `asia.gcr.io/my-project`.

 ![access](../../content/images/integrations/docker-access.png)